fredgrd/web-gastromia/README.md

 ## What is Gastromia?

-Gastromia is a web app developed with mobile use in mind to provide a faster and more direct checkout experience to our walk-in customers.
+Gastromia is a web app developed with mobile use in mind to provide a faster and more streamlined checkout experience to our customers.

 This app is intented to support the day-to-day operations of Gastromia, a food-tech startup that manages a state-of-the-art ghost kitchen located in the center of Rome.